CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

   ![](images/login.png)

-3. You have following Login Options
+3. You have following Login Options:
    a. **Azure Active Directory** (Work or School Account)
    b. **LinkedIn**

 >**Select the account which is onboarded on CloudLabs.**

-4. If your Work account is onboarded, select Work or School account:
+4.a If your Work account is onboarded, select Work or School account:
    ![](images/work.png)

 * Enter your credentials and Sign In

    ![](images/worksign.png)

-5. If your LinkedIn account is onboarded, select LinkedIn account:
+4.b If your LinkedIn account is onboarded, select LinkedIn account:

    ![](images/linkedin.png)